wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/examine-windows-client-editions-requirements/includes/2-examine-windows-client-editions-capabilities.md

 Windows 11 LTSC is not yet available.
 It's recommended that customers with devices that are best suited for LTSC scenarios continue to use Windows 10 Enterprise LTSC.

 > [!NOTE]
-> The Long-Term Servicing Channel edition was previously called the Long Term Servicing Branch (LTSB).<br>
+> The Long-Term Servicing Channel edition was previously called the Long Term Servicing Branch (LTSB).

 #### Pro Education and Education